 The sample of this research consist of the whole population of science class students XI grade in SMAN Negeri 3 Medan Academic Year 2012/2013.
 They were selected by simple random sample to subsets of the frame given in an equal probability.
 XI-6 class chosen to be treated with Problem Based Learning (PBL) model class and utilized learning video as media.
 The class consisted of 42 students.
-XI-5 class chosen to be treated with Problem Based Learning (PBL) model class and utilized simple graphic as media.
-The class also consisted of 42 students.
+XI-5 class chosen to be treated with Problem Based Learning (PBL) model class also consisted of 42 students.